The Hitlerisation of the Israeli-Palestinian conflict

 By Khaled Diab

-Netanyahu's allegation that the masterminded the marks a troubling escalation in the Nazification of the Israeli-Palestinian war of words.
+Netanyahu’s allegation that the mufti masterminded the Holocaust marks a troubling escalation in the Nazification of the Israeli-Palestinian war of words.

 Mufti